Skip to main content

 Craps Place Against Bet

-Players are allowed to make Place bets against the shooter, or in other words, they are betting the shooter will lose.
-Thus, the player wins if a 7 is thrown and loses if the number they are betting against is rolled.
-Please note that Place Bets to Lose are not available everywhere and some gambling establishments or online craps tables do not accept this type of wager.
+Players may also make Place bets against the shooter—in other words, they are betting that the shooter will lose.
+The player wins if 7 is rolled first and loses if the number they are betting against appears before 7.
+Note that Place Bets to Lose are not available everywhere and some casinos or online tables do not accept them.

-The payouts for winning bets of this type are as follows – a winning bet against 4 or 10 pay out 5 to 11, winning bets against 5 and 9 pay out 5 to 8, and the payout for bets against 6 and 8 is 4 to 5.
-The house edge also fluctuates depending on the number the player is betting against.
+The payouts for winning wagers of this type are as follows – a winning bet against 4 or 10 pays 5 to 11, against 5 and 9 pays 5 to 8, and against 6 and 8 pays 4 to 5.
+The house edge fluctuates depending on the number the player is betting against.

 Buy Bets